SeaOptative/IMDB_database/first_set_of_queries/4_questions.md

 ### 2. List all the directors who directed a movie in a leap year

--To list all the directors who directed at least one movie in a leap year, you can use the following SQL query:
+- To list all the directors who directed at least one movie in a leap year, you can use the following SQL query:

 ```
 SELECT DISTINCT --the DISTINCT function ensures that each director only show up once, even if they directed multiple movie in leap years.